awsdocs/aws-codedeploy-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 + **Service role**: An IAM role that grants permissions to an AWS service so it can access AWS resources\.
 The policies you attach to the service role determine which AWS resources the service can access and the actions it can perform with those resources\.
 For AWS CodeDeploy, a service role is used for the following:

-  + To read either the tags applied to the instances or the Auto Scaling group names associated with the instances\.
+  + To read either the tags applied to the instances or the Amazon EC2 Auto Scaling group names associated with the instances\.
 This enables AWS CodeDeploy to identify instances to which it can deploy applications\.

   + To perform operations on instances, Auto Scaling groups, and Elastic Load Balancing load balancers\.